-The fee for 2021 entry is £43,950.
+The fee for 2022 entry is £45,950.
 To secure your place on the course you must lodge a £2,500 deposit with us within four weeks of receiving your offer.
 The deposit is part of the total fee, not an additional cost.
 Read more about how to pay at the University's finance pages.
+By paying the deposit you are agreeing to the University of Warwick refund policy which can be viewed here.

 The fee includes:

 Self-funding students can either pay the annual tuition fee at the start of each academic year or can opt to pay in instalments with the following payment schedule:

 Choosing to complete an MBA either full or part-time requires significant investment both in terms of cost and time.
 To support this investment, various funding sources are available.
 The sources set out below are those which have been brought to the attention of the University as being specifically designed for/aimed at MBA students.
 They are not exhaustive - other funding sources and products may be available.
 The University does not specifically recommend or endorse these sources/products and the content set out below has been provided by the relevant funding provider and is not independently verified by the University.
 Students should consider sources and types of funding carefully and ensure that it meets their precise needs - not all funding is appropriate for all students.